beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 </div>
 <script src="static/js/wtfisml.js"></script>

 Click on the button above!
 This is a robot that learns to identify apples among other fruits.
 Let's call him Gary.
-Not that the lower the cost goes, the better his answers.
-At 0 cost, Gary will answer perfectly.
+Note that the lower the `cost` goes, the better his answers.
+At 0 `cost`, Gary will answer perfectly.
+We'll discuss `cost` more later.

 --